NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 Once you’ve activated your Okta account, you will be able to log in to RAVS with your Okta credentials.

-If your Okta link has expired, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58).
+If your Okta link has expired or you have any other issues, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58).

 ## Logging in via an approved pharmacy IT system